JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 Recently the Azure Functions runtime was updated to run on Windows Server 2016.
 This means that Powershell now runs 5.1 instead of 4.0 and there is a lot of benefit that comes from this that may not be documented yet, hence I am documenting it here.

 This article is targeted towards people who have Powershell experience, and need to know how the behavior is different from a normal Powershell 5.1 environment.
+This is also not meant to be an Azure Functions Powershell tutorial, there's plenty of those that exist.

 * TOC
 {:toc}